storinka/invoke-docs/docs/guide/style-guide.md

 ### No-namespace way

-- good option when there are few functions
+- good option if you have few functions
 - looks familiar and natural

 #### Examples